Relational Quadrilateralland. I. The Classical Theory: Democracy transformations for 1- and 2-d RPM's

-\underline{Key 5[$\Box$]} \{$s^{\sfA}$\} are a redundant set of six shape coordinates (see \cite{QShape} for their explicit forms), which are the quadrilateralland analogue of triangleland's Dragt coordinates according to the construction in \cite{LR95, QShape}.
-These include one democracy invariant as per above.
+\underline{Key 5[$\Box$]} \{$s^{\sfA}$\} are a redundant set of eight shape coordinates, which can be extended by a ninth quantity that is quadrilateralland's democracy invariant.
+These are the analogue of triangleland's Dragt coordinates according to the construction in \cite{LR95, QShape}.